Pinsplash/halflife2chaos/README.md

 * Saving often will help you progress faster.
 * If necessary, you can leave important NPCs behind.
 They will teleport into the next level with you.
 * Enemy NPCs spawned by Chaos are gone forever once killed and remain wounded forever once hurt (unless they regenerate health), even if you reload a save, so don't give up on them.
-* Turn off Fast weapon switch to easily know which weapons you have.
+* Fast weapon switch is best left off to easily know which weapons you have.
 * Quickclip will not disable weapon switching if enabled by Chaos.
 * Doing ep1_citadel_03 out of order is not recommended.
 * Make keybinds for loading quicksaves and autosaves.

 Some effect-specific advice, if you don't wish to figure it out on your own:

-* **Zero Gravity** and **Invert Gravity**:
- You can stick to the ground as long as you don't jump or move off it.
+* **Zero Gravity** and **Invert Gravity**: You can stick to the ground as long as you don't jump or move off it.
 Land in water to avoid fall damage.
 Landing on slopes can prevent fall damage.
-* **Water World**:
- Only the crowbar, gravity gun, pistol, and crossbow can be used underwater.
+* **Water World**: Only the crowbar, gravity gun, pistol, and crossbow can be used underwater.
 Drowning damage heals once you leave water.
 If **Superhot** is on, stay still to minimize drowning damage.
 If **Supercold** is on, move around to minimize drowning damage.
 You can't drown in vehicles.
-* **Annoying Alyx**:
- Don't use burst damage weapons such as the shotgun.
+* **Annoying Alyx**: Don't use burst damage weapons such as the shotgun.
 Alyx can only lose 25% of her health at once and regenerates health, so will take at least 5 hits to kill.
 * Sometimes things are invisible with **Orthographic Camera**.
 Turning on the flashlight may fix it.

 Certain console variables are changed in this mod that you might want your own settings for.
 These settings have been put in their own CFG files so you can control what they are, except when chaos effects modify them.
 * `pitch.cfg`: Sets `m_pitch`, the vertical sensitivity.
 Default 0.022.
 * `yaw.cfg`: Sets `m_yaw`, the horizontal sensitivity.
 Default 0.022.
 * `portalsopenall.cfg`: Sets `r_portalsopenall`.
 Force-opens all areaportals.
 Most users will want to use 1 because if 0, areas of levels may become invisible until you enter them.
 This was intended to help performance, but Chaos can disrupt this feature due to sequence breaking.
 Normally the default is 0, but in Chaos, it's 1.

 ## Known issues
 * Sometimes the bar at the top won't appear after loading a save/map.
 The mod is still working.
 The bar should appear once the next effect starts.
 * The "Saved..." message may not appear.
 The save is still made.
 * The car compass HUD element does not display correctly.
-* If you play maps from something that isn't _Half-Life 2/Episode One/Two_,
- the "Node graph out of date" message will appear every time you go to a new map for the first time.
+* If you play maps from something that isn't _Half-Life 2/Episode One/Two_, the "Node graph out of date" message will appear every time you go to a new map for the first time.
 This message is harmless, but if you wish, you can copy the `.AIN` files from the mod as well.
 It will also stop appearing after you've visited each map a single time, because the mod has now generated its own copy of the node graph.
 The `.AIN` files are included for _Half-Life 2/Episode One/Two_.
 * If you take a weird path through d3_c17_13, you may not activate the strider in the car pit.
 You will have to kill it before the intended route can continue.
 * It's easy to get stuck with **Player is Huge**, but only temporarily.
 The issue seems to only happen when jumping and not holding crouch.
 * **Super Grab** sometimes makes it harder to grab things.
 * Sometimes things are invisible with **Orthographic Camera**.
 Turning on the flashlight may fix it.
 * Collisions can be weird when **Slow Physics** is on.

 ## Thanks for big and small bits of help
 * Blixibon
 * tmp64
 * BoxFigs